queer/peckish/README.md

   paths:
   - "./path/to/file"

-# the producers being used as pipeline outputs. see `docs/` for more info about
+# the producers being used as outputs. see `docs/` for more info about each
-# each producer.
+# producer.
 output:
   - name: "tarball"
     type: "tarball"